 |Starwood Preferred Guest® Credit Card from American Express||Marriott Bonvoy Card from American Express (discontinued 2/12/19)|

 |Starwood Preferred Guest® Business Credit Card from American Express||Marriott Bonvoy Business™ Credit Card (discontinued 2/12/19)|

 |Marriott Rewards® Premier Plus Business Visa Signature||Marriott Bonvoy Premier Plus Business Visa Signature (discontinued 2/12/19)|

 There are a few things to know when it comes to maximizing your earnings with Marriott Bonvoy cards.

 The welcome bonus offerings are great, but there are also some guidelines to know since not everyone will be eligible for them.
 Each card has its own nuanced restrictions.

-For example, you can’t get the signup bonuses on the Amex Bonvoy cards (Brilliant and Business cards) if you’ve ever had them or their predecessors.
-So, a signup bonus for the Brilliant card isn’t available if you’ve ever had that card or the Starwood Preferred Guest Luxury Card (Amex has a once-in-a-lifetime rule for welcome bonuses for many cards).
+For example, you can’t get the welcome bonuses on the Amex Bonvoy cards (Brilliant and Business cards) if you’ve ever had them or their predecessors.
+So, an intro bonus for the Brilliant card isn’t available if you’ve ever had that card or the Starwood Preferred Guest Luxury Card (Amex has a once-in-a-lifetime rule for welcome bonuses for many cards).